usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- At least two people who work for Shopify [have their own sites](https://www.linkedin.com/feed/update/activity:6605850345262452736/) and sell their own products there.
+- Gordon Ramsay says it's easy to find a great restaurant: [just check that a place is busy on a Monday night](https://www.youtube.com/watch?v=U9DyHthJ6LA).
+He also bastes beef patties with butter.
+- How-to Geek [officially](https://www.howtogeek.com/422947/how-to-stop-people-from-stealing-your-packages/) recommends delivering your packages (like books, dildos, kitchen tools, what have you) to work to prevent them from getting stolen when delivered at home.
+- "lru_cache should have a maxsize to prevent from memory exhaustion attacks" - Django
+- [Line trapping](https://www.kingstonpolice.ca/en/news/police-issue-warning-to-public-about-new-line-trapping-scam.aspx) can be used to make someone else's phone not hang up when they, well, hang up.
+This means when the victim makes a call again, they are still talking to the scammer, and not who they believe were calling. *So wait a few minutes before you call someone*.
+- Pepsi becomes [Pecsi in Argentina](https://adage.com/article/global-news/pepsi-pecsi-argentina/137946) because they kept pronouncing it wrong, and Pepsi just rolled with it.
+- Randstad (the hiring firm) owns Monster (the hiring site).
+- A 陪都 is a "temporary capital" for a country if their official capital is lost to another country.
+- [McMug](https://en.wikipedia.org/wiki/McMug) and [McDull](https://en.wikipedia.org/wiki/McDull) (the sillier one) may be distant cousins.
+- If you have a simple, easy to pronounce, white-sounding name, you are [more likely to get hired](https://www.businessinsider.com/how-your-name-affects-your-success-2015-8#if-your-name-is-common-you-are-more-likely-to-be-hired-2), more likely to be a C-something-O, and less likely to be a criminal (cause or effect).
+People who use their middle name initials are more likely to be respected simply by association with sophistication.
+Your best bet, then, is: [Aaron A Aaronson](https://baict.fandom.com/wiki/Aaron_Aaronson).
+- "The greatest glory in living lies not in never failing, but in rising every time we fall." - Nelson Mandela
+- Tarantino is known for [unexpected, dramatised violence](https://nofilmschool.com/Taratino-once-upon-a-time-in-hollywood).
+- [The brain is the only organ that knows it is an organ](https://www.youtube.com/watch?v=Q9iZ5fKFMQw).
+See also: other seemingly mindblowing shower thoughts.
+- In ISO 8601, [the T between date and time is absolutely necessary](https://stackoverflow.com/a/9532375/1558430) unless the parties agree to omit it. *It cannot be replaced with a space.*
+- "YAML tends to be more user-friendly [than JSON]" - [k8s docs](https://kubernetes.io/docs/concepts/configuration/overview/#general-configuration-tips)
+- The secret sauce of big tech is [the tooling](https://news.ycombinator.com/item?id=21645117).
+It goes both ways.
+You can both come out successful in that you've interacted with these tools, or come out useless because you have no idea how to work without these tools.
+- "Fuck you, I'm the government, fuck all y'all living here, I'm buying your land to build highways, deal with it" is called [eminent domain](https://en.wikipedia.org/wiki/Eminent_domain), compulsory purchase, resumption, or expropriation.
+- A "[dag](https://en.wikipedia.org/wiki/Dag_%28slang%29)", originally a sheep's shitstain (in the form of dried solids), is now an affectionate insult for an unfashionable person.
 - Fascism is a hard form of nationalism that has a dictator, suppresses the opposition, and strict control of the society/economy.
 - An ethical company that vows not to be bought by evil corps [can](https://easydns.com/blog/2019/12/06/its-called-f-you-money-for-a-reason-why-isoc-sold-org-to-vcs/) eventually be bought by a company who made no such commitments, which then later gets bought by the evil corps.
 Ethical company cannot reject the acquisition because they don't have a say as a subsidiary.
 - [McDonald's sells beer in 15 countries](https://www.thrillist.com/culture/mcdonalds-beer), among which, only South Korea is outside Europe.